dr-gouglhupf/mathGraphs/README.md

 ## Documentation

 A Documentation is not available yet.
-I am working on it and hope to publish it out soon.
+I am working on it and hope to publish it soon.

 ## Bugs, issues and contributing